 Nakama (烧肉火伴) is a Japanese restaurant in Shanghai that’s all about dry-aged premium wagyu beef, cooked over binchotan (white charcoal).
-They also serve a bit of sashimi, some izakaya, and a rice dishes.
+They also serve a bit of sashimi, some izakaya, and a couple of rice dishes.

 It should be high on your list of Japanese restaurants for wagyu binchotan.

 Located below high profile omakase restaurant Ochobo (moved from Donghu Lu), Nakama is a small, cozy dining room of only 25 seats, of which 13 are around the counter.

 The intimate space can either be rowdy (it was when I was there) or subdued.
 Character and ambience are both strong points, and service is what is you’d expect from a Japanese restaurant of this caliber.

 Sitting at the counter gives you a personalized experience.

 The Food—Start with their Izakaya Appetizers